 There are few points I would like to highlight about the movie-

-- The whole baldness thing was relatable till a point.
-I have seen many of male classmates being insecure about their reducing hairline and baldness.
+I don’t know, it seemed a bit unrealistic to me.
+Kids are usually the ones who don’t care about appearances.
+But this can change depending on cities, culture and what they see around them.
+The baldness thing was relatable up to a point.
+I’ve seen many male classmates being insecure about their receding hairlines and baldness.
 Even as a girl, hair-fall is a major stress for me.
-But the problems shown in the movie went overboard to a level when it felt neither real nor comedic.
+But the problems depicted in the movie went too far; neither realistic nor comedic.